Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/02 Character Rules/6 Icon Relationships.md

 The Icons Relationships Master Tables summarizes the likely roleplaying and story-oriented consequences of positive, conflicted, and negative relationships with heroic, ambiguous, and villainous icons.

+## Relationship Table

+Note to self.. figure out how to do a table here...